adewunmisodiq41/riverbendkennel/README.md

 - **Blog cover images** use a plain URL field rather than the drag-and-drop uploader Dogs/Studs/Litters have — easy to add later using the same `ImageUrlFields` pattern.

+## Branding, Admin Management, and About Us (added after initial launch)

+- **Branding** (`/admin/settings/branding`): change the business name and upload a logo, used site-wide (header, footer, admin sidebar) and as the browser tab icon/favicon.
+- **Manage admins** (`/admin/settings/admins`): add or remove admin logins from the dashboard — no more editing the database by hand.
+You can't remove yourself while signed in, or remove the last remaining admin.
+- **About Us** (`/admin/about`): fully editable heading, story text, and an optional photo — no longer a static placeholder.

+**Deploying these**: these three features added two new database tables (`Settings` and `AboutPage`).
+After pushing the code, you must also run `npm run db:push` against your database once — otherwise these pages will error even though the code deployed successfully.

+## Photo upload — how it actually works (revised)

+The original version used Vercel Blob's *direct-to-storage client upload* flow (browser talks to Blob storage directly using a short-lived token).
+That triggered a CORS/400 error in production for reasons that weren't fully diagnosable without deeper access to the deployed environment.

+It's since been switched to a simpler, more reliable pattern: the browser uploads the file to our own `/api/upload` route as a normal `multipart/form-data` POST, and the server calls Vercel Blob's `put()` directly.
+This trades away one thing — **files are capped at 4MB** (Vercel's serverless function request body limit) instead of the original 15MB — for something that actually works reliably.
+If you need larger uploads later, revisiting the direct-to-client-storage approach (or compressing images client-side before upload) are the two paths to explore.